 Boyd K. Iverson and his family settled in the Missouri River Valley on the West side of the Big Belt Mountains in 1950.
 He was one of the first ranchers to introduce Charolais cattle in Montana.
-Boyd grew and expanded the ranch to include Battle Creek; a summer pastureland for the growing cow-calf pair operation.
+Boyd's cattle company grew and expanded to include Battle Creek Ranch; a summer pastureland for the growing cow-calf pair operation.

 Boyd's daughter Shelly now runs the ranch with her husband Lary, and they are often joined by their children and grandchildren in ranch operations.
 The Richtmyer family has worked hard to maintain Battle Creek's rich history and rustic beauty.
 The original, hand-hewn log home from the 1800's was added on to - creating a stunning modern lodge.
 More Cabins have been built over the years to accommodate their expanding family and business.